cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The new Takeoff time is set to block number 2000000 of Cosmos-hub-3.

 The precise initial distribution and the deployment process are defined by the whitepaper [5] in chapters 13-18.
-During the initial distribution, the price of CYB grows almost exponentially (each new CYB is more expensive than the previous) depending on the demand during the both stages: (1) Takeoff in ATOM and (2) cyber~Auction in ETH.
+During the initial distribution, the price of CYB grows almost exponentially (each new CYB is more expensive than the previous) depending on the demand during both stages: (1) Takeoff in ATOM and (2) cyber~Auction in ETH.

-During first stage - Takeoff price starts at 1 ATOM per 1 GCYB (1,000,000,000) and grows until it reaches 5x.
+During stage 1: Takeoff price starts at 1 ATOM per 1 GCYB (1,000,000,000) and grows until it reaches 5x.
 If this target is not reached in 146 days, the remaining CYB tokens go to the community pool.
 All the proceedings in ATOM become the property of cyber\~Congress (a private Aragon DAO) to support further development of the project.

-During second stage - cyber~Auction price starts at the level of 5x from Takeoff and grow 5x more during 888 days.
+During stage 2: The price of cyber\~Auction pstarts at 5x from the Takeoff price and strives to grow 5x during 888 days.
 If not, all remaining tokens will be burned.
-The second phase of donations is the formation of [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation) (the public Aragon DAO), that will govern Cyber, without any bureaucratic hassle, CEOs and jurisdictions.
+The second phase of donations is the formation of [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation) (a public Aragon DAO), that will govern Cyber, without any bureaucratic hassle, CEOs and jurisdictions.
 Participants of the auction will gain access to all ETH donated to the DAO.

 After Genesis, inflation will have to be defined by the consensus to balance out investment in infrastructure and profitability margin of operators with the necessity to support the continuous distribution of CYB to the broad public at a continuously rising price.